2019 In Review: Day 1 – Introduction And Best Album Art

 16. Concluding Remarks

-As always, the coverage period is December to November: works released between December 1, 2017 and November 30, 2018 are eligible to be included here.
+The coverage period is December to November: works released between December 1, 2018 and November 30, 2019 are eligible to be included here.

 Best Album Art

 The gallery is organized by alphabetical order of artist name.
-(Korean names are romanized.)
-Mouse over each image to view artist and title, and click on an image for a scrollable list.
-Original high-res versions of these images can be found at most major Korean streaming sites; I got these from Bugs Music.
+Original high-res covers can be found at most major Korean streaming sites, and these particular images are sourced from Bugs Music.

-Gallery: Best Album Art 2018 (click for larger image and scroll through)
+Gallery: Best Album Art 2019 (click for larger image)